Disclaimer

 If a business feels like it is too much, people can invest in a hobby and get paid for helping people with their hobby.
 However, they still have to report the income from their hobby to the IRS on their taxes.
 The IRS website has more about this.

-Some people might consider time spent with people or working for an organization as an investment, especially if the organization provides some kind of retirement option like a matched 401K.
+Some people might consider time spent working for an organization as an investment, especially if the organization provides some kind of retirement option like a matched 401K.
 A government career could be considered an investment, especially if it offers some kind of fixed retirement plan if you fulfill a contract for an agreed upon number of years.

 The financial industry is very profitable, and therefore, a very competitive industry.
 Be very careful investing your money.
-The finance industry could be considered a "zero sum game" where there is only a finite amount of money and investments available at any one point in time, and there are many smart people attempting to gain as many good investments as they can.
+The finance industry could be considered a "zero sum game" where there is a limited amount of money and investments available at any one point in time, and there are many smart people attempting to gain as many good investments as they can.

 That may feel discouraging, however, the financial industry has a specific structure, including written laws, deliberate systems and processes, along with unwritten natural laws of human nature, and the sooner you learn and apply the structure of financial investing, the more possibility you have of seeing a better return on your financial investments.
+In other words, the financial industry is bound by laws that you can use to increase your investments, or make your money work for you.

 Many finance experts recommend a balanced financial investment portfolio with some investments in stocks and bonds, and just leave the investments alone.
 Some financial experts recommend a financial investment balance of stocks to bonds as an 80/20 split, or a 70/30, or 60/40.
 The thought is that when stocks lose value, bonds often gain value, however, there have been times when both lost value.
+One other consideration is that stocks seem to have better returns on average, over long periods of time.

 The book The Millionaire Mind by Dr. Thomas Stanley is a great book based on a large survey and study of millionaires.
 The book reveals the top lifestyle activities of millionaires surveyed are socializing with family and friends, planning investments, and studying investment opportunities (The Millionaire Mind by Dr. Thomas Stanley).
+This page has many good references to study investment opportunities.

 Understand some banks, credit unions, and investment companies have some federal insurance (FDIC or NCUSIF) to protect a certain amount of cash investments in savings, checking, some trusts, and CDs.
 Not all investment organizations provide such insurance, and money invested in stocks is not insured.